 \section{Analysis and Result}

-We have selected DC candidates and searched for neutrino clusters from the all datasets of KamLAND.
+We have selected DC candidates and searched for neutrino clusters from all the data sets of KamLAND.
 The Figure~\ref{fig:dT} shows time differences among the DC candidates.
-We find no clusters within the 10-s time window ($n_{\mathrm{cluster}} = 0$).
-The closest time difference of DC candidates is 41\,s, observed at 2003 September 24th 15:26:15 (UTC) and 2003 September 24th 15:26:56 (UTC).
-The second and third closest time differences are 42\,s and 103\,s.
-The expected distribution of the time difference assuming no supernova bursts shows the agreement with real time differences, and the total number of estimated accidental clusters is $n_{\mathrm{cluster}}^{\mathrm{accidental}} = 0.32$ which is referred in Section~\ref{sec:selection}.
-Following the Feldman-Cousins approach~\citep{FeldmanCousinsMethod}, we set the upper limit as $n_{\mathrm{cluster}} < 2.1$ with a 90\% confidence level (CL) in the livetime of 5011.51\,days.
+We find no clusters within the 10\,s time window ($n_{\mathrm{cluster}} = 0$).
+The closest time difference of DC candidates is 41\,s, observed at 2003 September 24 15:26:15 (UTC) and 2003 September 24 15:26:56 (UTC).
+The second and third closest time differences are 42 and 103\,s; the expected distribution of the time difference assuming no supernova bursts show the agreement with real time differences, and the total number of estimated accidental clusters is $n_{\mathrm{cluster}}^{\mathrm{accidental}} = 0.32$, which is referred to in Section~\ref{sec:selection}.
+Following the Feldman$\mathrm{-}$Cousins approach~\citep{FeldmanCousinsMethod}, we set the upper limit as $n_{\mathrm{cluster}} < 2.1$ with a 90\% confidence level (CL) in the livetime of 5011.51\,days.
 From this result, we can derive the upper limit on the cluster rate as $R_{\mathrm {\,cluster}} < 0.15\,\mathrm{yr}^{-1}$ with a 90\% CL.